This article was orginally published on Ko-fi on Nov 4 2021.

 A digital process for a single artist might look something like:

-2. Lettering.
-(Lettering is ideally done as early as possible to avoid any design conflicts with the drawn images)
+- Lettering.
+(Lettering is ideally done as early as possible to avoid any design conflicts with the drawn images, but is usually done last)

 Once you understand how a comic is made you can see which decisions to make and what questions to ask when working with an artist.